jgbrenner/R-cloud/README.md

    - `ega_network.png`: EGA network visualization showing item clusters.

 ### Data:
-- The dataset used in this analysis was sourced from a publicly available GitHub repository:
+- The dataset used in this analysis was sourced from my GitHub repository:
   - `cleaned_perfectionism_data.csv`

 ---